Import and export regulations for the agriculture, horticulture and fisheries industries and how to apply for relevant licences and permissions.

 All cattle born in or imported into Great Britain since 1 July 1996 must have a cattle passport for life.
 They are issued by The British Cattle Movement Service, part of the Rural Payments Agency (RPA), and are used to trace the movement of cattle, both within Great Britain and internationally.
-Read about cattle passports on the RPA website.
+Read about cattle passports.

 Animal-products legislation covers products that may have been in contact with animals, eg hay and straw.